 The chair is elected from within the Commission's membership.

 Twice per year, once in the fall and once in the spring, for two full-days (ie, two 2-day, 3-night meetings per year).

 The AVMA reimburses all but the representative of the Canadian NEB for expenses associated with attendance at meetings of the ECFVG; the Canadian Veterinary Medical Association reimburses the representative of the Canadian NEB.
 Expenses for the non-voting liaison representing CPE site coordinators will be funded through the Quality Assurance Program.

 The Commission reports to the Council on Education at each meeting of the Council through the member representing the COE on the ECFVG.
-Recommendations to significantly alter the certification program or those with an associated cost will be forwarded to the AVMA Executive Board for final approval.
+Recommendations to significantly alter the certification program or those with an associated cost will be forwarded to the AVMA Board of Directors for final approval.

 The Commission will be reviewed in compliance with AVMA governance policies.